 I have never learned Interslavic but I am very interested in Slavic conlang.
 I have learned some Slavic languages and I know that it is not easy for me.
 Because of that reason, I would like to learn any Slavic conlang if it really allows me to understand natural Slavic languages.

-Unfortunately, there are not many available resources to learn Interslavic apart from what I found from its official website.
-However, there is a news portal in Interslavic language called Izviestija.
+Unfortunately, there are not many available resources to learn Interslavic apart from what I found on its official website.
+However, there is a news portal in the Interslavic language called Izviestija.

 3. Lingua Franca Nova (LFN)